User Experience magazine welcomes contributions on a wide range of topics of interest to UX practitioners.

 - List and tables are great.
 They can make information easier to read quickly.

 We love to have good illustrations for articles that help show examples, place the article in context, and show the ideas in the article in action.
-Please include the artist or photographer’s name so that we can provide the appropriate credit.
-We do not encourage “decorative” art.
+Please provide the appropriate credit, which goes in the caption.
+We do not encourage “decorative” clip art.

 In the manuscript: